yannickBona/web-app/README.md

 # Description
-This is a full-stack web app,
+This is a simple full-stack web app i developed for practice & training

 # Client (react.ts)
 - `cd client`